 – Best Practice –

-If you aren’t currently allowing public event submissions, we’ve got Five Reasons Why You Should Allow Event Submissions, but in a nutshell allowing event submissions saves you time, makes your event listings more comprehensive, and boosts SEO–so it’s definitely not a feature to just shrug off!
+If you aren’t currently allowing public event submissions, we’ve got five reasons why you should allow event submissions!
+In a nutshell, allowing event submissions saves you time, makes your event listings more comprehensive, and boosts SEO!
 Read More.

 You should be highlighting the “what’s in it for them” for those who would be submitting events.
 It’s really a win-win: you get more events posted to your calendar and they get more eyes on their events!

-- Highlight that using Localist is like getting their very own place landing page.
+- Using Localist is like getting their very own landing page.
 This one is one part visibility booster, one part time saving.
 These profiles give organizations and/or venues their own corner of your event calendar where they can add photos, a description, list upcoming & past events, and social media links.
 Once a landing page is created, going forward the submitter will just need to select the landing page instead of repeatedly entering address details.

 - Highlight your website metrics and audience demographics.
 Let them know the numbers (such as how many unique or returning visitors), page views, or conversions (such as tickets sold).

-- Highlight how events submitted to your calendar can potentially be included in your promotions.
-If their event matches criteria you set in your event newsletters or widgets, they will automatically be included in the listings.
+- Events submitted to your calendar can potentially be included in your promotions.
+If their event matches criteria you set in your event Newsletters or Widgets, they will automatically be included in the listings.
 It could appear on the homepage since the trending algorithm does the curating!

 Link back to their website.
-The event landing pages or place landing pages are filled areas to include backlinks.
+The event details page or Place/Group/Department Pages are filled areas to include backlinks.
 Whether links are added to descriptions, custom fields, or website buttons, users won’t be cut off from continuing their online hunt.

 - Incentivize event submissions.
 Give all of these benefits a little more push by offering prizes or monetary incentives (such as monthly drawings) for those who submit events.

-- Create an event listing or place landing page for them.
-At the end of the day, most of us are visual learners.
+- Create an event listing or Place/Group/Department Page for them.
+At the end of the day, many of us are visual learners.
 Give them a bit of a head start and really bring all of these points to life by presenting a live example of their content or landing page.

 - Localist never purges calendar content.
 This means that even after an event is over it will still be discoverable, which is extremely helpful for users to see a track record of the great events they have already hosted or may be hosting again in the future.